 We are committed to working with parents to ensure every child can succeed.
 The more parents know about school, the more they can support their child at home.
 The more the school understands each child, the better we can meet their needs.
 This is our partnership.
-Parents are encouraged to look at The Home Learning Policy, which used feedback from a School Council Homework Survey of pupils in Years 2 to 6.
+The Home Learning Policy is a useful guide for parents.
+The policy is reviewed annually taking on board the views of the children and their parents as well as teachers.

 Helping your child to be a visible learner